BraulioPerez/BraulioPerez/README.md

 I'm always excited to collaborate on interesting projects, especially in machine learning, neural networks, and data-driven problem-solving.
 Feel free to reach out!

 ---

-This version has more personality and a bit of flair.
-Let me know if you'd like any further changes!